Overclocker2077/EvoNeuralNet/README.md

-Neural Network from scratch that is trained via a genetic algorithm.
+Neural Network from scratch that is trained via a genetic algorithm to reach a goal point.